Annual Conference 2016 ~ October 12-16, 2016 ~ Seattle, WA

 - You are the moderator of your own poster.
 Your poster represents you, your institution, and the National Collegiate Honors Council.
 You may be asked to voluntarily share your work on video, to be recorded after the poster session.

-- Past faculty poster and syllabus samples are available here.
+- Past poster and syllabus samples are available here.